-Milestones Notes 1.
+Milestones 1.
 Greeting.
 Review that the goal of a chess game is to checkmate the opponent's king.
 Review checkmating with different pieces.
 Draw students' attention to that checkmate is, first of all, a check.
 There is no defense against this check.
 2. Introducing a quantitative assessment of the final result of a chess game.
 Introducing the concept of "draw".
 If you checkmate, you get 1 point.
 If you are checkmated, you get 0 points.
 It happens that the game is over, but none of the players checkmate.
 This is a draw.
 Each player gets half a point.
-Half a point is marked 1⁄2.
+Half a point is marked / 2 .
 It's possible to explain the quantitative assessment of a chess game result using some object.
 For example, a token.
 You checkmate, you get a whole token.
 You are checkmated, you don't get a token.
 If it's a draw, half of a token for you, half of a token for the other player.
 2.1.
 Game "Game over".
-2.1.
 The teacher says to each student, "You checkmated".
 Students raise a card with number 1 (or, for example, a whole token).
 The teacher says, "The game is over.
 Draw".
-Students raise a card with number 1⁄2 (or, for example, half a token).
+Students raise a card with number $\frac{1}{2}$ (or, for example, half a token).
+The teacher says to each student, "You are checkmated."
+Students raise a card with number 0.
+The teacher also demonstrates visual cards "You checkmated", "You are checkmated", "Draw".
+The game can be reversed.
+The teacher shows cards with numbers 1, / 2 , 0.
+Students raise cards with short sentences "I checkmated", "Draw", "I am checkmated".
+3. Explaining the simplest types of draw.
+Demo and personal boards.